System Requirements

 Laser Color

 The Laser Color button changes the color of the laser the camera app is trying to detect.
-The default setting is red (for red laser), but it can be changed to green that gives priority of the green RGB component.
-Note that this is an experimental feature and the Camera App is currently tested with red laser only (since we do not have green laser cartridges).
+The default setting is red (for red laser), but it can be changed to green (for green lasers) that gives priority to the green RGB component.

 Train